Peruvian Olympic Committee

-The Peruvian Olympic Committee (Comité Olímpico Peruano, COP) is the National Olympic Committee representing Peruvian athletes in the International Olympic Committee (IOC), the Pan American Games and the Central American and Caribbean Games.
+The Peruvian Olympic Committee (Comité Olímpico Peruano, COP) (IOC Code: PER) is the National Olympic Committee representing Peruvian athletes in the Olympic Games, the Pan American Games and the Central American and Caribbean Games.
 By the IOC was created 1924 and recognized in 1936.

 The Peruvian Olympic Committee is headquartered in Lima, Peru.

+Presidents

+The following is a list of COP presidents starting in 1924.